 As stress and anxiety become a growing concern in the workplace, causing employees stress and employers productivity loss, the demand for mental health counselors is growing in the United States.
-The anticipated growth rate in related occupations through 2022 is 29%, well above the average of 11% for all occupations, according to the U.S. Bureau of Labor Statistics.
+The anticipated growth rate in related occupations through 2024 is 20%, above average for all occupations, according to the U.S. Bureau of Labor Statistics.

 Workplace Stress by the Numbers

 The prevalence of workplace stress in the United States was the focus of a study by the Anxiety and Depression Association of America.
 Its findings show that stress and anxiety affect a large population of American workers.
 Some of the telling findings include:

 - 72% of those who say they face daily stress report it interferes with their lives at least moderately